Glee-UK/virtualcampfire/README.md

 # To Do
 - Create song book content files for each song book
 - ~~Add lyrics for every song~~
-- Regenerate lyrics files giving all recordings of that song
+- ~~Regenerate lyrics files giving all recordings of that song~~
+- Add MP3 tags to all MP3 files
+- Export to bandcamp
+- Export to funkwhale
+- Export to Spotify